jakobzhao/geog458/labs/lab02/readme.md

 stream.filter(locations=LOCATIONS)
 ```
 Notably, the filter not only acquire geo-tagged tweets, but also other kinds of tweets according to the input filter strategy.
-tweepy allows you to filter tweets through a keyword, like "seattle".
+tweepy allows you to filter tweets through a keyword, like "Seattle".

 ```python
 stream.filter(track=['seattle'])